unboxed/unboxed.co/source/blog/2017-07-21-what-should-be-in-your-innovation-kit.md

 <br/>
 # Sharpies
 You have something to write on, now you need something write with.
-Sharpies are bold, making any key words you write a lot easier to read (as also with other marker pens).
+Sharpies are bold, making any key words you write a lot easier to read (the same as any other marker pen).
 If you’re standing in a room with your team and stakeholders, facing a wall full of post-its, then you have to be able to see what you need to be looking at.
 A post-it written with a marker pen is much easier to read at a distance than one written in biro pen.
 Writing with a thick pen means you also can't be too precious with your writing or drawings.
 If you can't be too detailed, it means you get to the crux of the idea quickly (whether it's a word, phrase or a drawing) without wasting time on extraneous detail.<br/>

 ![Sharpies](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/ed13622dcaea2e0ba9d35f7f724fed34.png)